eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 ### The state space

-First of all, we must formalize the concept of state space.
+First of all, we must formalise the concept of state space.
 Given some mechanism $G$, e.g. the Ethereum virtual machine, the *state space* has as *points* all the states in which the mechanism can be in.
 The *topology* on these points will be defined by the actions one can perform with the mechanism.

-A simple, idealized representation of the state space is the one below, where the little squares are states, and two states are adjacent if you can go from one to the other via some atomic action.
+A simple, idealised representation of the state space is the one below, where the little squares are states, and two states are adjacent if you can go from one to the other via some atomic action.
 In Ethereum land, points would be the states of the EVM, and two points would be adjacent if there is some EVM trace bringing you from one state to the other:

 ![A simplistic depiction of the state space.](../assetsPosts/2023-07-26-lagrangian-intent-search-i/stateSpace.png)